spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 Once you specify an external registry, images for all elements of the cluster are expected to be in the external registry.
 This includes the provider images, images for the network and storage layer, and images for all application layers.
-All images specified in the cluster profile will have their registry URL replaced by the registry URL of the external image registry.
-For example, if your OS pack specified that the provider images be downloaded from `quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1`, but in your user data, you have specified an external registry `10.10.254.254:8000/spectro-images`.
-The Palette agent will automatically download the image using the tag `10.10.254.254:8000/spectro-images/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1` instead of looking for the image in the `quay.io/kairos` registry.
+All images specified in the cluster profile will have their registry URL prefixed by the registry URL of the external image registry.
+For example, if your OS pack specified that the provider images be downloaded from `quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1`, but in your user data, you have specified an external registry `10.10.254.254:8000/spectro-images/`.
+The Palette agent will automatically download the image using the tag `10.10.254.254:8000/spectro-images/quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1` instead of looking for the image in the `quay.io/kairos` registry.

 :::tip